-- a) a cemetery, crematorium, or burial ground, within the meaning of section 2(1) of the Burial and Cremation Act 1964 (except a burial ground or crematorium that is owned and conducted for private pecuniary profit): - (b) a Māori burial ground. - 11 Māori customary land. - 12 Land that is set apart under section 338 of Te Ture Whenua Maori Act 1993 or any corresponding former provision of that Act and- - (a) that is used for the purposes of a marae or meeting place and that does not exceed 2 hectares; or - (b) that is a Māori reservation under section 340 of that Act. - 13 Māori freehold land that does not exceed 2 hectares and on which a Māori meeting house is erected. - 14 Māori freehold land that is, for the time being, non-rateable by virtue of an Order in Council made under section 116 of this Act, to the extent specified in the order. - 15 Machinery, whether fixed to the soil or not, but excluding, in the case of a hydro-electric power station, everything other than the turbines, generator, and associated equipment through which the electricity produced by the generator passes. - 16 Land that is specifically exempt from rates under the provisions of any other enactment, to the extent specified in the enactment. - 17 Land vested in the Crown or a local authority that is formed and used for a road, limited access road, access way, or service lane. - 18 Land vested in and occupied by the Crown, or by any airport authority, that is- - (a) within the operational area of an aerodrome; and - (b) used solely or principally- - (i) for the landing, departure, or movement of aircraft; or - (ii) for the loading of goods and passengers on to or from aircraft. - 19 Land occupied by the New Zealand Railways Corporation, or by a railway operator, that is- - (a) part of the permanent way of the railway, being land on which is sited any railway line together with contiguous areas of land that are occupied incidentally and not otherwise used; or used, solely or principally, for the loading or unloading of goods or passengers on to or from trains situated on the railway line.
+- (b) a Māori burial ground. - 11 Mãori customary land. - 12 Land that is set apart under section 338 of Te Ture Whenua Maori Act 1993 or any corresponding former provision of that Act and- - that is used for the purposes of a marae or meeting place and that does not exceed 2 hectares; or - (b) that is a Māori reservation under section 340 of that Act. - 13 Māori freehold land that does not exceed 2 hectares and on which a Māori meeting house is erected. - 14 Mãori frechold land that is, for the time being, non-rateable by virtue of an Order in Council made under section 116 of this Act, to the extent specified in the order. - 15 Machinery, whether fixed to the soil or not, but excluding, in the case of a hydro-electric power station, everything other than the turbines, generator, and associated equipment through which the electricity produced by the generator passes. - 16 Land that is specifically exempt from rates under the provisions of any other enactment, to the extent specified in the enactment. - 17 Land vested in the Crown or a local authority that is formed and used for a road, limited access road, access way, or service lane. - 18 Land vested in and occupied by the Crown, or by any airport authority, that is- - (a) within the operational area of an aerodrome; and - (b) used solely or principally- - (i) for the landing, departure, or movement of aircraft; or - (ii) for the loading of goods and passengers on to or from aircraft. - 19 Land occupied by the New Zealand Railways Corporation, or by a railway operator, that is- - (a) part of the permanent way of the railway, being land on which is sited any railway line together with contiguous areas of land that are occupied incidentally and not otherwise used; or